FRCTeam4855/4855scout/README.txt

 2. Installation

-If you're reading this, then your scouter is probably already installed.
-Congratulations!
-This folder should be unzipped to a secure location on your device.
+If you're reading this, then you're either on GitHub or your scouter is already installed.
+If you're on GitHub, you can download this whole folder to your device and unzip it to a secure location on your device.
+If you're all installed, then congratulations!

 3. How to Run